ifthenpay/ifthenpay-sdk-php/readme.md

 ### Register webhook

 Ifthenpay has a webhook system that, once registered, whenever a payment is completed, will send a GET request to the URL you have registered.
 You can use this to update a payment status on your implementation.
-You may set addition webhook parameters by passing an assoc array in the second parameter, but keep in mind the webhook has a limit of 300 characters.
+You may set additional webhook parameters by passing an assoc array in the second parameter, but keep in mind the webhook has a limit of 300 characters.

 ```php